hrool/roby/docs/patterns.rst

     def init_db():
         Base.metadata.create_all(bind=engine)

-To define your models, subclass the `Base` class the above code generated.
+To define your models, just subclass the `Base` class that was created by the code above.
+If you are wondering why we don't have to care about threads here (like we did in the SQLite3 example above with the :data:`~flask.g` object): that's because SQLAlchemy does that for us already with the :class:`~sqlalchemy.orm.scoped_session`.

-To use SQLAlchemy in a declarative way with your application, you just have to put the following code into your application module  Flask will automatically remove database sessions at the end of the request for you::
+To use SQLAlchemy in a declarative way with your application, you just have to put the following code into your application module.
+Flask will automatically remove database sessions at the end of the request for you::

     from yourapplication.database import db_session